salexzee/Easify/README.md

 ***ifTrue***

-Runs a provided function if the comparison returns true
+Runs a provided function if the comparison returns true.

 ```javascript
 e.ifTrue(1 < 2, function(){return '1 is less than 2'});